thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 }
 ```

 Until you absolutely need to share data across may different functions, then we recommend that you declare variables as local as possible.
-Since variables in the global scope can be changed from anywhere, it's hard to reason about how these variables change as the program executes overtime.
+Since variables in the global scope can be changed from anywhere, it's hard to reason about how these variables change over time as the program executes.

 ## Higher Order Functions